niklasramo/palikka/README.md

 });
 ```

-When you start having tens or hundreds of modules it's handy to check the status of the modules with `.status()` method.
+When you start having tens or hundreds of modules it's handy to check the status of the modules with `.log()` method.
 Especially helpful for quick debugging.

 ```
-console.log(Palikka.status());
+console.log(Palikka.log());
 ```

 You can also fetch the data of all modules with `.data()` method.